My Kind of Christmas (Christina Aguilera album): Retrospective reception

-In an retrospective review, Billboard writer Taylor Weatherby noted in 2016 that "for some reason, Aguilera's album is not really one that gets circulated annually when local radio stations go into full-on Christmas mode, even despite reaching number-one on the Billboard Holiday Albums chart".
-Emily Marcus of Us Weekly ranked it among the top ten best Christmas albums ever and called it an "unforgettable holiday album" that "will always remain an all-time favorite".
-PopCrush writer Alexandra Capotorto noted that "thanks to [Aguilera's] beautiful pipes, we still believe it's one of the best Christmas albums to impact within the pop genre".
-In 2023, Forbes named a promotional single "Christmas Time" as one of the fifteen most iconic Christmas pop songs, noting that "when she [Aguilera] dropped the Christmas record, it garnered mixed reviews, but as time has passed, this track reigns with its mere pop brilliance."
+In a retrospective review, Billboard writer Taylor Weatherby noted in 2016 that "for some reason, Aguilera's album is not really one that gets circulated annually when local radio stations go into full-on Christmas mode, even despite reaching number-one on the Billboard Holiday Albums chart".
+In 2023, Forbes named a promotional single "Christmas Time" as one of the fifteen most iconic Christmas pop songs, adding that "as time has passed, this track reigns with its mere pop brilliance."

 Various musicians have gone on to praise My Kind of Christmas including Fifth Harmony members Ally Brooke and Normani.
 In his 2018 Rolling Stone interview, American rapper and singer Ty Dolla Sign opined that it was "one of the greatest albums ever made".

 Commercial performance

 My Kind of Christmas debuted at number 38 on the Billboard 200 with first week sales of about 25,000.
 It reached its peak at number 28.
 It also peaked atop the Billboard Holiday Albums chart.
 The Recording Industry Association of America (RIAA) certified the album platinum for having sold more than 1,015,000 copies in the country.